 Historically, traditional telephone lines use the local telephone exchange to make calls.
 Voice circuits are switched in the local telephone exchange creating a connection between the caller and the recipient.

-In contrast, an Enterprise PBX employs a voice connection over an internet data network.
+In contrast, a modern on-premise telephone system can employ a voice connection over an internet data network.
 Within the data network, voice packets with caller information is transported across the data network.

 Over the last decade with the emergence of increasingly faster internet connectivity, more businesses have begun to explore the major costs savings when switching from traditional telephone lines to VOIP.